 Passive Solar Home Design for Summer Comfort

 Experienced passive solar home designers plan for summer comfort as well as winter heating.
+A passive solar house requires careful design and siting, which vary by local climate conditions.

 In most climates, an overhang or other devices, such as awnings, shutters, and trellises will be necessary to block summer solar heat gain.
 Landscaping can also help keep your passive solar home comfortable during the cooling season.
+If you are considering passive solar design for a new home or a major remodel, consult an architect familiar with passive solar techniques.

 - Crosbie, M.J., ed.
 (1997).
 The Passive Solar Design and Construction Handbook.
 New York: John Wiley & Sons, Inc.